Skip to main content

 E008: Single-use Injection Devices

-The products listed in this section include single-use auto-disable (AD) syringes used to administer vaccines.
-Disposable and reusable syringes are strictly not recommended by WHO for any use in either the administration or reconstitution of vaccines.
+The products listed in this section are auto-disable (AD) syringes used to administer vaccines.
+WHO strongly recommends the systematic and exclusive use of auto-disable (AD) syringes only (and not disposable and reusable syringes) for either the administration or reconstitution of vaccines.

 The correct use of injection devices for immunization is described in the WHO's Immunization in practice: A practical guide for health staff.

-Currently, auto-disable syringes are the only equipment that may be used to administer injectable vaccines.
-Relevant products are defined in ISO 7886-3.
+Currently, auto-disable syringes are the only equipment that WHO strongly recommends for the administration of injectable vaccines.
+Performance standards for AD syringes are defined in ISO 7886-3.

 Details regarding the products included in each sub-category of E008, as well as guidelines, performance specifications and verification protocols for this category, can be accessed through the drop-down sections below.

-The auto-disable syringe is the preferred type of single-use equipment for the administration of vaccines in all settings; it carries the lowest risk of person-to-person transmission of blood-borne pathogens because it cannot be reused.
+The auto-disable syringe is the only type of single-use equipment that may be used for the administration of vaccines in all settings; it carries the lowest risk of person-to-person transmission of blood-borne pathogens because it cannot be reused.
+Refer to the Safety of injections : WHO-UNICEF-UNFPA joint statement on the use of auto-disable syringes in immunization services, 2nd rev-.

-Additional equipment is necessary to ensure the safety of the contaminated waste stream ‒ see E010.1: Safety boxes for the collection of used syringes, needles and sharps.
+Additional equipment is necessary to ensure the safety of the contaminated waste stream.